Before Fylgia

 Fylgia-Anna-Ebba

-Prologue In the mid-fifties, in the evenings, I used to walk with Hjalmar to the lake.
+A VILLAGE CAUGHT IN CHANGE In the mid-fifties, in the evenings, I used to walk with Hjalmar to the lake.
 I was a child of ten or so, sent to the country for the summer.
 Hjalmar was my great-uncle; he and his brother Gustav owned Torp, a farm in Kungsäter, a small village in southwest Sweden.
 The path led through a forest of spruce and pine mixed with birch.
 Down its middle ran a string of grass, scarred by horses' hooves, the ruts dug deep by cart wheels.
-In marshy areas, deer tracks crisscrossed as if the animals, momentarily, had lost their sense...
+In marshy areas, deer tracks crisscrossed as if the animals, momentarily, had...

 read more

-Chapter One They say when God created Sweden he began with the south, and so it became fertile and good in every way.
+HOW THE NEW CHURCH WAS BUILT They say when God created Sweden he began with the south, and so it became fertile and good in every way.
 The Devil, meanwhile, ran farther north, where he created the district of Mark.
 On the surface it was deceptively beautiful: rounded mountains in a bluish distance, dark forests with caves for the wild animals, deep valleys with shimmering rivers and lakes.
-But underneath the land was harsh and stony, designed to break the backs of those who tried to farm it.
-When God saw...
+But underneath the land was harsh and stony, designed to break the backs of those who tried to farm...

 read more

-Chapter Two Carl was not the first in line to inherit Torp.
+FINA’S CHURCHING Carl was not the first in line to inherit Torp.
 His brother August was two years older and thus the rightful heir.
 August, however, left for America.
 Thus Carl took over Torp.
 His sisters Mina and Augusta, as compensation, each received one of the smaller farms that had been part of BrittaLena's dowry.
 Inga, the third sister, had died in 1874, a year before Börje.
 When Carl married in 1880 he must have done so for love alone.
-Anna Josefina Anderson — called Fina by those...
+Anna Josefina Anderson — called Fina by...

 read more